Pylons/pyramid/docs/narr/views.rst

 route name / containment.

 The mere existence of a ``@bfg_view`` decorator doesn't suffice to perform view configuration.
-To make :mod:`repoze.bfg` process your :class:`repoze.bfg.view.bfg_view` declarations, you *must* do one of the following:
+To make :mod:`pyramid` process your :class:`pyramid.view.bfg_view` declarations, you *must* do one of the following:

 - If you are using :term:`ZCML`, insert the following boilerplate into